-Master students who are admitted to the JLU Master's programme in Material Science or the KU Masters' programme at the Graduate School of Science and Engineering are eligible to apply for the double degree programme.
-During their first semester, applicants have to submit the following documents (in English) to the academic coordinator of their home university:
+Master students who are admitted to the JLU Master's programme in Chemistry or the KU Masters' programme at the Graduate School of Science and Engineering are eligible to apply for the double degree programme.
+In addition students in their last Bachelor semester (see §3 of the agreement) may apply.
+At the beginning of the semester prior to the exchange, applicants have to submit the following documents (in English) to the academic coordinator of their home university:

-• Bachelor's Certificate,

-- Letter of motivation, - Working plan accepted by a professor and the academic coordinator of their home university, - Letter confirming supervision by a professor of the partner university, - an approved English competency test (see above).
+- Bachelor's Certificate (not applicable for KU students starting at JLU in April), - Letter of motivation, - Working plan accepted by a professor and the academic coordinator of their home university, - Letter confirming supervision by a professor of the partner university, - an approved English competency test (see above).

-Additionally, JLU students must prove that they have passed all first semester modules' exams (30 CP).
+Additionally, JLU students must prove that they have participated at all first semester modules' and passed exams of four of them (24 CP) prior to the exchange.